Apostille & Legalisation for Australian Marriage Certificates

 Apostille

-This is generally used for countries that are part of the Hague Apostille system.
+This is usually used for countries that accept apostilles under the Hague system.

 Legalisation

-This is generally used for countries outside that system and can involve extra embassy or consular steps.
+This is usually used for countries outside that system and may involve extra embassy or consular steps.